Tag Archive | "Swat"

 Posted in News, PoliticsComments (0)

-SAWAL YEH HAI With Dr. Danish on ARY: OCT 24
+SAWAL YEH HAI with Dr. Danish on ARY: OCT 24

 What kind of ‘Great Game’ is being played in South Waziristan; Is US betraying Pakistan?
 Parliament’s ambivilance to security situation.
 Balochistan crisis and the ‘Great Game’.
 Guests: Zaid Hamid (Defense Analyst); Zafar Hilaly (Ex-Amb to US), Maria Sultan (Security Analyst)